doofinder/php-doofinder/README.md

 ### Filter Parameters format ###

-When specifying filters in request parameters, follow this convention:
+When specifying filters in html forms, follow this convention:

   - All the filters are passed in an array called "filter" prefixed with the 'prefix' specified in $df constructor (default: "dfParam_")
   - Each key is a filter name.
 Each value is filter definition.